- Original Pitch-an-Idea Grant Application

 - Marketing materials

-See Read Together Kits (pdf) for more detail and in-kind staff estimates.
+See Read Together Kits (PDF) for more detail and in-kind staff estimates.
 This program is scalable to fewer branches than the original project; maximum funding amount, $19,500, allows for duplication of this program in up to 13 branches.

 - Create and administer a survey of providers

 to determine needed themes for kits.
 Possible partners for getting feedback include First 5 agencies, Head Start, family resource centers, community agencies, and school district early learning departments.
 It is most efficient to reach individual providers and teachers by distributing a survey link via email through larger partner organizations.
-Sample provider survey (word document)
+Sample provider survey (PDF)

 - Develop criteria for book selection

 The books for the SPL kits were screened based on two sets of criteria.
 First, they must feature diverse human characters, as discussions with early childhood providers indicated it is difficult to find books that reflect the children they serve.
 Second, the books should be successful examples of toddler or preschool storytime books.
 At SPL, a committee of youth services librarians worked to identify titles, reviewing them for both criteria.
 The process of selection should be done by more than one person; allow sufficient time for open discussions of bias.
 If the selection committee is made of mostly white individuals, seek out a range of feedback on selections and be alert to where bias creates blind spots for selections.
 Additionally, the committee should be aware of dynamics and demands placed on persons of color participating in this work.
-Read Together Criteria (word document) See the Diversity section of this site for more resources.
+Read Together Criteria (PDF) See the Diversity section of this site for more resources.

 - Create a list of books and identify kit themes

 SPL used a draft list of themes to begin to identify books, but they prioritized identifying books that met the criteria first and then matched them to a larger list of themes.
 They determined that at least two books in each kit needed to be appropriate for a toddler audience, and a few kits included bilingual books.
-Read Together Kit Title List (word document)
+Read Together Kit Title List (PDF)

 - Select and design bag for kit